What happened to Drones? Where is the drone market heading?

 The vast majority of professionals are flying DJI drones.

-In fact, as mentioned before, DJI manufactured over 70% of the professional drones registered, including 8 of the top 10 drone models.
+As mentioned before, DJI manufactured over 70% of the professional drones registered, including 8 of the top 10 drone models.

 For more details of drones registered for flight by professionals, see below the list of the top 10 models registered with the FAA as of October 31, 2017.